WilliamChiu/chilly.blue/about.md

 ---
 layout: page
-title: About
+title: Hi, my name is Billy Chiu.
 permalink: /about/
 ---

-My name is William Chiu.

-I like chocolate and candied ginger.

-I go out of my way to avoid dog crap on the sidewalk.

-If I left anything out, here's my [Facebook](https://www.facebook.com/williamchillyblue) and [email](mailto:william@chilly.blue).

-Or if you're awful at League of Legends, friendmepostgame.
+I'm a Trinity alumni attending Columbia University with an interest in Computer Science and Economics.
+Feel free to reach out to me on [Facebook](https://www.facebook.com/therealchillyblue), [Github](https://github.com/WilliamChiu), or by [email](mailto:william@chilly.blue).